frendsick/torth/docs/intrinsics.md

 ## NTH

-Pop one [integer](definitions.md#integer-types) from the stack and push the Nth element from stack.
+Pop one [integer](definitions.md#integer-types) from the stack as N. Then, push the Nth element from the stack.
 The "Nth" is counted without the popped integer starting from 1.

 ```
-30 20 10 3 NTH print // Output: 30 (30 is 3rd element without the popped 3).
+30 20 10
+3 NTH print // Output: 30 (30 is 3rd element without the popped 3).
 ```

 ## OR